Monday, February 16, 2026

 They became so desirable that they were often given as wedding gifts, sometimes engraved with the newlyweds’ names.

 However, like salt cellars, celery vases lost their appeal when the product they were designed to hold became less expensive and more accessible.
 But after decades tucked away in the backs of china cabinets, they’re enjoying a revival.
-While thrifting has made them accessible at an average of $25–$35, some examples command far higher prices.
+While thrifting has made them accessible at an average cost of $25–$35, some examples command far higher prices.

 Engraved celery vases from the early 19th century have sold for $2,000–$5,000.
 And a particularly special pair—created for William Henry Harrison’s 1840 presidential campaign and featuring both a log cabin and an American flag—sold for over $10,000 in 2021.